DaveH355/clustered-shading/README.md

 void main()
 {
-    //view space position of a fragment
-    vec3 FragPos = texture(gPosition, TexCoords).rgb;
+    //view space position of a fragment.
+Replace with your implementation vec3 FragPos = texture(gPosition, TexCoords).rgb;

     // Locating which cluster this fragment is part of